Troubleshooting: Generic iPhone/iPad LCD Issues

 After you have already provided us some helpful information about the state of your device (such as the model number, whether or not it was dropped or has had liquid damage, and what steps you've already performed to fix it yourself), then it's likely time to try some further troubleshooting steps.
 These steps help us see if we can deduce which specific components are functioning as intended and which ones are causing you trouble.

-First, we recommend connecting the phone to a computer with iTunes.
-If iTunes recognizes the phone we know the board is intact, and the issue is around the display.
+First, we recommend connecting the device to a computer with iTunes.
+If iTunes recognizes the device we know the board is intact, and the issue is around the display.
 If that doesn't work, there may be an issue with the connections between the display assembly and the logic board.

 Second, if the restore doesn't fix the issues, we then recommend inspecting the digitizer and LCD cables for damage and cleaning the connectors.
 They are fragile cables and can be damaged during reassembly (e.g., slight tear, pinched cable, damaged pin, etc.) so be patient and gentle when handling them.